Joeccp/SBA/report/Problem_Analysis.md

 It is also very difficult for customers to know which seats are available.
 They have to ask one by one, which leads to a extremely poor efficency.
 A long waiting time causes fewer customers willing to queue and purchase tickets.

-Cost of production is high, efficiency is low.
+The Cost of production is high, efficiency is low.
 A more powerful solution is required.
 Hence, this move kiosk system is born.